alighazal/big-data-platforms-assingments/assignment-1-100505816/reports/Assignment-Nr-Report.md

 5. Assume that you have both mysimbdp-daas and mysimbdp-dataingest available for tenants/users to write the data into mysimbdp-coredms.
 Explain and provide pros and cons of deployment examples suggesting when a tenant/user should use mysimbdp-daas and mysimbdp-dataingest.
 (1 point)

     - based on the architacture of this particular platform, It would be recommended to use the ingestion service while uploading bulks of data: already pre-recorded data. this will be a lot faster and reliable for users.
 This is the case in our platfrom since Data ingestion is triggered once users upload their files to the clould staging platform.
-Otherwise,
+Otherwise, it is recommended for them to use the RESTful interface if they want to push "hot" (new) data into the platfrom.
+This is the case because it will be easier and faster for them to integerate the RESTful API into their (read, vendors') application stack.